avoupavou/JiraTicketAttachments/README.md

 ## A) Run the executable file
 You may use directly the executable file for Windows 10.
 You will need to just update the jira.properties file:
 * Place the executable file and jira.properties under the same directory
-* Update the jira.properties file with the Jira server, credentials, path to store the attachments and the Jira projects
+* Update the jira.properties file with the Jira server, credentials, path to store the attachments and the Jira projects (comma separated)
 * Execute the getJiraAttachments.exe file

 ## B) Use the source code
 The script is written in python 3.
 To execute the script follow the steps below:
-* Update the jira.properties file with the Jira server, credentials, path to store the attachments and the Jira projects
+* Update the jira.properties file with the Jira server, credentials, path to store the attachments and the Jira projects (comma separated)
 * Install python 3
 * Install Jira library: `pip install Jira`
 * Execute getJiraAttachments.py file